Sylhet Shahi Eidgah: History

-Architecture and design
+Architecture

 Although designed like a grand Mughal fort, it is actually meant for Eid prayers.
-There are 3 gates to enter through and 15 domes.
+There are three gates to enter through and 15 domes.
 Through the large gate, there is a large pond, known locally as "fukoir" or "fukri", which is designated as a wudu khana.
 The ground contains a large mihrab in the center of the wall, with other smaller mihrabs scattered throughout.
 Around the borders of the eidgah are also many half-domed minars.